-Currently on 100 career Champions League goals, Messi has now reached the century mark and is hunting down his Portuguese nemesis for the overall record.
+Currently on 110 career Champions League goals, Messi is hunting down his Portuguese nemesis for the overall record.
 So, how has he gone about his business in Europe's premier club competition?
 In this regularly updated analysis, we delve into the numbers behind his success:

-Last updated after 2017-18 quarter-final second leg vs Roma
+Last updated after the 2018-19 Champions League quarter-final second leg

 The Barcelona man's most prolific campaign was 2011-12 (14).

-Messi shares the record with Cristiano Ronaldo for the most goals scored by a single player in the group stage (60).
+Messi owns the record for the most goals scored by a single player in the group stage (66).

 BY PITCH AREA

-Just over a fifth (20.0%) have been scored from inside the 6 yard box.
+Just under a fifth (18.2%) have been scored from inside the 6 yard box.